kbroman/steps2rr/index.md

 that's what I know, but I'll try to at least sketch what a [python](http://www.python.org) person might do.

-You shouldn't try to do these things all at once; start with one, or part of one.
+Again, you shouldn't try to do these things all at once; start with one, or part of one.
 Then in your next project, do that plus another thing.

 - [Everything with a script](pages/scripts.html)